Surrogacy in Albania

 In this situation, only women between the ages of 18 and 26 can qualify to become healthy egg donors, which further necessitate a thorough medical and mental examination.

 After the delivery, the intended parents must be given the clinic’s birth certificate in order to register the child in the civil registration.
 Because there are no regulations regarding surrogacy in Albania, the birth certificate lists both the biological father and the surrogate mother.

-What is the cost of surrogacy Albania?
+What is the cost of surrogacy in Albania?

 Aside from that, other expenses like as logistics, transport, and hotel would add to the overall cost spent by the intended parents during their surrogacy journey in Albania.

-Is surrogacy for same sex in Albania legal?
+Is surrogacy for same-sex in Albania legal?

 As stated earlier, Albania doesn’t have any regulations to control the type or form of surrogacy arrangements within its legal territories.
-So, you can easily pursue surrogacy for gay couples Albania or surrogacy for singles in Albania without any issues.
+So, you can easily pursue surrogacy for gay couples in Albania or surrogacy for singles in Albania without any issues.

 Benefits of pursuing surrogacy in Albania